 According to frequent fliers such as Monica and her fellow 14-year-old Alex, Café Tré is famous for their cinnamon caramel bread, a heavenly slice of French toast smothered in caramel drippings and whipped cream.
 I paired mine with an extra strong order of iced café mocha.
 Here, you can choose the intensity of your caffeine shot without the added charge.

 They also said it rarely gets congested here—a refreshing change from my coffee shop lifestyle in Manila, where I often play musical chairs with other customers and could barely hear myself think with multiple meetings and family affairs surrounding my table for one.

 “This is also where we go whenever the power is out,” Tita Lisa shared.
-She told me about how Anton would go to Café Tré with his MacBook, phone charger, books, and flying manuals whenever there’s a blackout in their village.
+She told me about how AO would go to Café Tré with his MacBook, phone charger, books, and flying manuals whenever there’s a blackout in their village.
 This was his favorite coffee shop in Angeles City.

 Ironically, I was there during one particular power failure (blackouts are normal occurrences in the Philippines).
-As I flipped through a bargain book I purchased from the nearby Duty Free outlet, I sipped my brewed coffee and imagined my Anton hanging out in one the large wooden tables in the corner, spreading his pilot stuff like he was in the comfort of his own house, dressed down in his favorite rolled-up shorts and Goonies t-shirt, and filling up on tea-based drinks instead of coffee.
+As I flipped through a bargain book I purchased from the nearby Duty Free outlet, I sipped my brewed coffee and imagined him hanging out in one the large wooden tables in the corner, spreading his pilot stuff like he was in the comfort of his own house, dressed down in his favorite rolled-up shorts and Goonies t-shirt, and filling up on tea-based drinks instead of coffee.